702.1 - Nutrition Services Program

 2. Any person claiming discrimination has a right to file a complaint within 180 days of the alleged discrimination.
 See below for additional Iowa Civil Rights information.
 A civil rights complaint based on the protected classes listed in #1 above must be forwarded to the address on the nondiscrimination statement.

-3. All complaints, whether written or verbal, must be accepted by the School Food Authority (SFA)/Sponsor/Organization and forwarded to the USADA at the address or link on the nondiscrimination statement within five calendar days of receipt.
+3. All complaints, whether written or verbal, must be accepted by the School Food Authority (SFA)/Sponsor/Organization and forwarded to the USDA at the address or link on the nondiscrimination statement within five calendar days of receipt.
 An anonymous complaint should be handled the same way as any other.
 Complaint forms may be developed, but their use cannot be required.
 If the complainant makes the allegations verbally or in a telephone conversation and is reluctant or refuses to put them in writing, the person who handles the complaint must document the description of the complaint.

 4. There must be enough information to identify the agency or individual toward which the complaint is directed and indicate the possibility of a violation.
 Every effort should be made to obtain at least the following information: